kwallander/MultiOgar-Minions/README.md

   - Keys for minion: press 'e' to split minion , press 'q' 1x to enter "Minion-Control-Mode" ( in "Minion-Control-Mode" your minions split by pressing 'q' instead of 'e' )
   - there is no Key to make your minions feeding (cause i didn't find all neccessary lines of code)
-  - i deployed MultiOgar-Minions using Cigar2/Cigar2 from github which is very easy (under linux put Cigar2 in /var/www/html/ and add the IP/Port of MultiOgar-Minions defined in gameserver.ini as option value to Cigar's index.html.
+  - i deployed MultiOgar-Minions using Cigar2/Cigar2 from github which is very easy: under linux put Cigar2 in /var/www/html/ and add the IP/Port of MultiOgar-Minions defined in gameserver.ini as option value to Cigar's index.html.

 --- Original REDAME from ItsDavehere above here ---
 # MultiOgar - Minions